ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [given name](given_name.md) - First name.
      * [person➞given name](person_given_name.md)
  * [has analysis](has_analysis.md) - The analysis associated with an entity.
-     * [dataset➞has analysis](dataset_has_analysis.md) - One or more Analysis entities that are referenced by this Dataset.
      * [submission➞has analysis](submission_has_analysis.md) - Information about one or more Analysis entities associated with this submission.
  * [has anatomical entity](has_anatomical_entity.md) - Anatomical site associated with an entity.
      * [sample➞has anatomical entity](sample_has_anatomical_entity.md)